alsointech/todo-vite/README.md

 # get this repo to your machine
 git clone https://github.com/afrancocedeno/todo-vite.git

-# set the new branch to your feature changes
+git pull # pull the latest version of the remote repo

-git checkout <feature/your_branch_feature>
+git checkout <feature/your_branch_feature> # set the new branch

 git add .